bbprojects-org/BMDS/README.md

 ## Notes

-When compiling, Lazarus/FPC will put all build files in a "*_build*" folder, and the executable in a "*_bin*" folder.
+When compiling, Lazarus/FPC will put all build files in a "*_obj*" folder, and the executable in a "*_bin*" folder.
 I put the underscore in front of these (and some other folders) to remind me which folders do not need to be pushed to GitHub.

 ### Windows